 Easy access to social media is reshaping citizen participation in government affairs~\cite{socMed}.
 Information and communication technologies (\ict s) have exhibited such an impact on the way individuals interact that it is giving birth to new organizational methods in social movements.
 These changes can be observed, for example, in the 2010 Arab Spring and the 2013 Brazilian protests.
 These events gathered millions of people and, although recent, have shown direct and strong impact in governments and new laws, and the forecast is an intensification of the process~\cite{digRev1,digRev2,digRev3}.
 Concomitantly, electronic government initiatives are flourishing, favored mainly by the ubiquity of Internet technologies (e.g. \html\ 5, \node, open source browsers) and by the need for renewal of representative democracy practices.
-These initiatives have taken place in various platforms, including usual social networks (e.g. \facebook, \twitter) and dedicated clients created by both government and civil society agents~\cite{socMed,pita2010arquitetura,barros2010alem,knowledge}.
+These initiatives have taken place in various platforms, including usual social networks (e.g. \facebook, \twitter) and dedicated instances created by both government and civil society parties~\cite{socMed,pita2010arquitetura,barros2010alem,knowledge}.
 A natural challenge arises: how to link information produced into an unified knowledge base.
 This is being addressed, at the technology level, by semantic web developments.
-Endorsed by World Wide Web Consortium (\wwwc), current semantic web technologies include~\cite{Sem1}: \begin{itemize} \item reasoning by means of ontological specifications, \item linking data from different sources (e.g. databases), \item organization of domain knowledge for coherent consideration. \end{itemize}

-Key among these technologies, ontologies are considered one of the pillars of the semantic web.
+Endorsed by World Wide Web Consortium (\wwwc), current semantic web technologies include~\cite{Sem1}: \begin{itemize} \item reasoning by means of ontological specifications; \item linking data from different sources (e.g. databases); \item organization of domain knowledge for coherent consideration. \end{itemize} Key among these technologies, ontologies are considered one of the pillars of the semantic web.
 An ontology is usually defined as a formal specification of a shared conceptualization~\cite{gruber}.
 They give meaning to data and are useful for datasets available on the web to make them automatically retrievable and linkable with other datasets.
 The \wwwc\ created the Web Ontology Language (\owl) as a standard to represent ontologies in the web.
-The second version of the language is called \owl\ 2 and offers greater expressive power~\cite{owl2}, but the version is omitted with very few exceptions.
+The second version of the language is called \owl\ 2 and offers greater expressive power~\cite{owl2}.